kstenschke/xmchord/README.md

 xmchord stores this device preference, so once it is set, xmchord continues using that device when restarted later.

-Running `xmchord --keyboard=/path/to/my/keyboard`
+Running `xmchord -k=/path/to/my/keyboard` or
-or `xmchord -k=/path/to/my/keyboard` selects the device at the given path as the keyboard watcher's target.
+`xmchord --keyboard=/path/to/my/keyboard` selects the device at the given path as the keyboard watcher's target.
+**Tip:** xmchord's device detection is looking for a matching substring, therefore the device-identifier can also be given w/o a path, e.g:
+`xmchord -k=Logitech`.

 ### Command: `listDevices`